Multi-body wave function of ground and low-lying excited states using unornamented deep neural networks: Excited-State Calculation

 One-body one-dimensional harmonic oscillators are taken as examples.
 The exact wave functions for several low-lying excited states are~\cite{ Schiff1968QuantumMechanics_McGrawHill}

 where $ \psi_n $ is the $ n $-th excited state, and the energies are

 Figure~\ref{fig:ex_ho_wf} shows the wave functions of the ground state and first, second, third, and fourth excited states.
 Table~\ref{tab:ex_ho} shows the summary of calculations.
 Basically, not only the ground-state but also low-lying excited-states wave functions and energies are successfully calculated.

-One can find that the DNN solutions are consistent with the exact solutions.
 Thus, it can be concluded that the method to calculate low-lying excited states proposed here works well.

 The number of epochs are almost universal for all states calculated here.
 In contrast, the time per epoch for a higher excited state is slightly longer since calculation for orthogonal condition [Eq.~\eqref{eq:orthogonal}] is needed to be performed, while it takes just a few $ \mathrm{\mu s} $.